Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Preliminaries

-With the above results, we show that how the loss over alignment data is changed with different ratio of harmful data used in harmful fine-tuning.
 Next we want to study how the three statistics evolved with the \textbf{fine-tuning steps} in the fine-tuning stage.
 The three statistics involve: i) \textbf{Harmful score}. ii) \textbf{Harmful training loss}, which measures the loss of those harmful data used in the fine-tuning stage, and iii) \textbf{Harmful testing loss}, which measures the loss of those harmful data that the model never sees in the fine-tuning stage.
-Here we consistently adopt harmful ratio $p=0.1$, and the same Llama2-7B model and SST2 dataset is used for evaluation.
+Here we consistently adopt harmful ratio $p=0.1$, and the same Llama2-7B model and SST2 dataset are used for evaluation.
+Here we use BeaverTails-refusal derived by \cite{rosati2024representation} as safety dataset.

 \textbf{Harmful score}.
 The left of Figure \ref{motivation} shows that the model's harmful score will substantially increase along with optimization steps invested in fine-tuning on a pure harmful dataset.
 On the contrary, the harmful score will not be affected much via fine-tuning on a pure SST2 dataset.
 This demonstrates that harmful fine-tuning on harmful data is indeed more dangerous than fine-tuning on benign data.